 Let us see if Paul agrees.

-Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.
+Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.
 (II Corinthians 5:11)

 “Knowing therefore the terror of the Lord, we persuade men.”
 Persuade what men of what terror?
 We would respond, all men, including Christians.
 Of what terror are we speaking?
 Of the terror of receiving the evil we have practiced, at the hands of the resurrected Christ.
 The Judgment Seat of Christ is a good reason for every sinner to be terrified whether or not he is a believer in Christ.
 We think the Apostle Paul would agree with this.

 We have stated that Christ is ready to judge those who are alive in the world and those who are deceased.
 We have suggested that the Divine judgment comes in the form of fiery ordeals and that for most of us, most of the judgment, the ordeals, may take place in the spirit realm after we die or at the coming of the Lord.

 Notice, for example, the following:

 “But if that servant says in his heart, ‘My master is delaying his coming,’ and begins to beat the male and female servants, and to eat and drink and be drunk,

 “the master of that servant will come on a day when he is not looking for him, and at an hour when he is not aware, and will cut him in two and appoint him his portion with the unbelievers.

 “And that servant who knew his master’s will, and did not prepare himself or do according to his will, shall be beaten with many stripes.

 “But he who did not know, yet committed things deserving of stripes, shall be beaten with few.
 For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him they will ask the more.
 (Luke 12:45-48)